zingolabs/zingolib/README.md

 ## Options
 Here are some CLI arguments you can pass to `zingo-cli`.
 Please run `zingo-cli --help` for the full list.

-* `--server`: Connect to a custom zecwallet lightwalletd server.
+* `--server`: Connect to a custom zcash lightwalletd server.
     * Example: `./zingo-cli --server 127.0.0.1:9067`
 * `--seed`: Restore a wallet from a seed phrase.
 Note that this will fail if there is an existing wallet.
 Delete (or move) any existing wallet to restore from the 24-word seed phrase
     * Example: `./zingo-cli --seed "twenty four words seed phrase"`